Kauthar-Omar/Linux-exercises/README.md

 # Linux-exercises
-This repo is to a platform where I put down the answers to my attempted questions from a linux exercise shared on slack.
+This repo is a platform where I put down the answers to my attempted questions from a linux exercise shared on slack.

 ## Below are the queations attempted